Sherlock – The Abominable Bride

 THE TIMES, THE GUARDIAN, THE INDEPENDENT, DAILY EXPRESS, SUNDAY EXPRESS, DAILY MAIL, EVENING STANDARD

-Don’t miss Olivier Award winner and Poirot star David Suchet as the formidable Lady Bracknell in Oscar Wilde’s much loved masterpiece The Importance of Being Earnest which will be captured LIVE for cinemas from London’s Vaudeville Theatre.
+Don’t miss Poirot star David Suchet as the formidable Lady Bracknell in Oscar Wilde’s much loved masterpiece The Importance of Being Earnest which will be captured LIVE for cinemas from London’s Vaudeville Theatre.
 A superb satire on Victorian manners and one of the funniest plays in the English language, the delightful repartee and hilarious piercing of hypocrisy will make you laugh out loud!

 ‘Laugh-out-loud funny… all-out joy’ – Dominic Maxwell, The Times

 ‘A magnificent, stage-filling performance… majestically funny’ – Michael Billington, The Guardian